-With confidence the accounts and taxes were being handled, we focused Carrie on setting up processes to make the operations side of the business run more smoothly.
+With confidence the accounts and taxes were being handled, we focused Carrie on setting up processes to make the operations side of the business in question run more smoothly.

 We’ve worked with many online retailers who are trying to manage the balance between creativity and business management – and it’s a tough gig!
 You want more time to be creative and dream up new ideas, but in order to execute them your business has to function like a machine.

 Our experience of managing this creative struggle with similar fashion industry clients was really important in the work we did with Carrie, because it allowed us to:

 - Set up the right systems and processes – When you’re successful in E-commerce, you get a much higher transaction volume than with many other businesses.
 Hooking up shopify to Carrie’s website helped her see the numbers in real time and manage cash flow.

 - Help her avoid the common hiccups – You need the tech in place, but you also need to know how to avoid the common mistakes made with that tech.
 We helped Carrie learn how to use and interpret the data, so she wasn’t having to learn the hard way.

 We’re passionate about the importance of daily bookkeeping here at Raedan, and so we set up our clients with this service as quickly as possible.
 It’s how we work because it’s the best way for our clients to work, keeping on top of things and having an accurate view of how the business is doing on a daily basis.